 For each lottery: each prospective student is assigned a random number using a random number generator (www.random.org).
 The numbers are then used to sort the applicants from the lowest number to the highest number.

 TEP will use the ordered lottery list to admit students using the following process:

 Once a student has been admitted to TEP, he or she is automatically guaranteed a seat at TEP for all subsequent grade-levels, unless that student withdraws from TEP.

 TEP’s 2022 Admissions Lottery to fill its 120 student Kindergarten cohort will be held on April 7, 2022 at 6:00pm.
-More information will be provided regarding in-person or virtual attendance as we get closer to the date of the lottery.
+The lottery will be held via zoom.
+To join the lottery, click here and enter passcode: 846045

 TEP is committed to serving a high-need, at-risk student population – this is a key part of TEP’s mission.
 To support this commitment, each year, TEP may determine set-aside percentages for the following 3 target populations: (a) English Language Learners (ELLs), (b) Special Education students, and (c) FRL students (those who qualify for the federal free or reduced lunch program).
 The set-asides are designed to ensure TEP’s compliance with New York State charter law by ensuring that TEP’s student body includes percentages of these special student populations that are comparable to the percentages of these students enrolled in traditional public schools in the Community School District (CSD 6) where TEP is located.